 While the 2017 budget had several implications for personal income tax, tax rates were unaffected from the previous year.

 Regarding the expatriates that qualify for tax residency, Malaysia has a progressive personal income tax system in which the tax rate increases as an individual’s income increases, starting at 0 percent, and capped at 28 percent.

 The rates applicable to each bracket of the income are the following:

 Tax Relief and Deductions:

-- The tax relief for taxpayers who have to pay parental care
+- Tax relief for taxpayers who have to pay parental care;

 - Tax Relief for Children Studying At Tertiary Level